Paediatric Infections (Neonates, Infants and Children)

 If access to the Hepatitis B vaccine becomes limited in Timor-Leste, babies born to mothers with Hepatitis B should be prioritized for administration of the hepatitis B vaccine.

-See Chronic Hepatitis B in Chapter 9: Gastrointestinal Infections
+See Chronic Hepatitis B in Gastrointestinal Infections

 Childhood Malnutrition